Rafaelmln89/SoapServer-in-CodeIgniter-3/README.md

 What is?
 --------------------------------------

-This a a simple example to make a comunication with diferents servers; This project is an example to use SoapServer in Codeigniter 3
+This a simple example to make a comunication with diferents servers; This project is an example to use SoapServer in Codeigniter 3

 *SoapServer: PHP class provides a server for the » SOAP 1.1 and » SOAP 1.2 protocols.
 It can be used with or without a WSDL service description.

 *CodeIgniter: A powerful PHP framework with a very small footprint, built for developers who need a simple and elegant toolkit to create full-featured web applications.

 How to use